Case Study – Fixing SOP Compliance in a 50-Person Company

 How We Got New Hires to Actually Use the SOPs We Spent Months Creating — and Stopped Bad Training Habits From Spreading

-A small company with ~50 employees had invested months creating thorough training materials — SOPs, process videos, FAQ documents, and searchable guides.
+A small company with around 50 employees invested months creating thorough training materials.
+These included SOPs, process videos, FAQ documents, and searchable guides.
 Everything was well-organized and easy to find.
-Yet new hires still bypassed the resources, asking managers simple questions already answered in the documentation.
-This wasn’t just frustrating — it was pulling managers away from high-value work.
+Yet, new hires still bypassed these resources.
+They often asked managers simple questions that were already answered in the documentation.
+This situation was frustrating and pulled managers away from high-value work.

 The Challenge